wizpanda/twitter-connect-plugin/README.md

 ### Usage

 This plugin adds an object to the window named TwitterConnect.
-Right now, you can only login and logout and get a user's profile information.
 The showUser method shows how to call any of the Twitter REST API methods using the TwitterAPIClient.

 ##### Login